-Experts in staffing and mobility solutions for global power projects
+Experts in recruitment and workforce solutions for global power projects

 Traditionally, ‘power’ in the energy sector has been a byword for ‘stability’.
 The sector is less reliant on subsidy support than renewable energy and is less exposed to oil price fluctuations, protecting them from market swings to some extent.